-The deep fried Mars® bar - allegedly the tenth most unhealthy food in the world!
-Chill (don't freeze) a Mars® bar in the fridge for a couple of hours.
+The deep fried Mars[®] bar - the tenth most unhealthy food in the world!
+Chill (don't freeze) a Mars[®] bar in the fridge for a couple of hours.
 Remove the wrapper and wipe off any condensation with paper towel.
 Coat the bar in beaten egg, then batter (basic, fritter, or posh, depending on taste).
 Lower the battered bar gently into oil at 190°C, and fry till light golden brown.
 Take care not to overcook, or you'll end up with a sludgy mass.

-We hear this also works with the Milky Way® bar, the Snickers® bar, and the creme egg®.
+We hear that this technique has also been applied successfully to the Milky Way® bar, the Snickers® bar, and the creme egg®.